doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 But as of 2020 the above statement is false for the United States.
 It has joined a host of other countries such as the UK, Sweden and Canada that have all abolished the so-called **reserve requirement**.

 But can banks then just create unlimited amounts of money?
-The short answer is *no* but to give you the long answer we need to answer
+The short answer is *no* but to give you the long answer we need to answer the following:

 >Where does new *money* come from?